CyOfficial/InfiniteMarketClient/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 To use Infinite Market, join the Discord server.
 (The invite link is at the top of this document.)
-Go to bot-commands and use >getscript.
+Go to bot-commands and use the slash command getscript.

 Execute the script then go to Catalog.
 Browse the plugins and click download to install a plugin.
 That's it!
 It's that simple!